-Our Major Initiatives/Commitments Responsible Directorate Status 6.2 Promote and provide support to deliver the Camberwell Sunday Market, Hawthorn Makers Market, Camberwell Fresh Food Market and Boroondara Farmers Market.
-6.3 Continue to implement and promote the 'Buy Local' initiative to encourage Boroondara residents to shop within the municipality.
-6.4 Deliver the Business in Boroondara program by providing a range of engaging and industry leading business support services that promote a thriving, connected and robust local economy and community.
-6.5 We will continue to revitalise our local strip shopping centres by implementing streetscape improvements at Greythorn, Bellevue, Rathmines/Burke Road and Alamein/Victory Boulevard shopping centres. →

-Comment: Alamein/Victory Boulevard and Rathmines/ Burke Road shopping centres' streetscape improvement works have been completed and Auburn Villager's streetscape implementation is underway.
+Our Major Initiatives/Commitments Responsible Directorate Status 6.2 Promote and provide support to deliver the Camberwell Sunday Market, Hawthorn Makers Market, Camberwell Fresh Food Market and Boroondara Farmers Market. ₩ £ Image: A start of the start of 6.3 Continue to implement and promote the 'Buy Local' initiative to encourage Boroondara residents to shop within the municipality.
+Image: A start of the start of 6.4 Deliver the Business in Boroondara program by providing a range of engaging and industry leading business support services that promote a thriving, connected and robust local economy and community.
+6.5 We will continue to revitalise our local strip shopping centres by implementing streetscape improvements at Greythorn, Bellevue, Rathmines/Burke Road and Alamein/Victory Boulevard shopping centres.
+2 → Comment: Alamein/Victory Boulevard and Rathmines/ Burke Road shopping centres' streetscape improvement works have been completed and Auburn Villager's streetscape implementation is underway.
 Bellevue Shopping Centre's design drawing package has been completed however its implementation has been delayed until the outcomes of the North East Link Project and its impact on the shopping centre are known.
 All traders and Have Your Say respondents have been notified of the delay.